tidy-finance/website/docs/32_univariate_sorts.md

 Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

-The plot below shows the annual returns of the extreme beta portfolios we are mainly interested in.
+The figure below shows the annual returns of the extreme beta portfolios we are mainly interested in.
 The figure illustrates no consistent striking patterns over the last years - each portfolio exhibits periods with positive and negative annual returns.

 ```r